awsdocs/aws-cli-user-guide/doc_source/cli-configure-sso.md

 Successully logged into Start URL: https://my-sso-portal.awsapps.com/start
 ```

-If you are not currently signed in to your AWS SSO account, then you must provide your AWS SSO user name and password\.
+If you are not currently signed in to your AWS SSO account, you must provide your AWS SSO user name and password\.

-If the AWS CLI can't open your browser, then you are prompted to open it yourself and enter the specified code\.
+If the AWS CLI can't open your browser, it prompts you to open it yourself and enter the specified code\.

 ```
 $ aws2 sso login --profile my-dev-profile